pecharmin/dnssec-workshop/README.md

-This Repository is in migration process to https://github.com/dnssec-workshop/dnssec-doc
+This Repository was migrated to https://github.com/dnssec-workshop/dnssec-doc